Phil Spencer and Sarah Bond departing from Xbox

 Image credit: Xbox

-Matt Booty, who leads Xbox Game Studios, is set to take on the role of chief content officer, collaborating closely with Sharma.
+Matt Booty, currently leading Xbox Game Studios, will move into the position of chief content officer, collaborating with Sharma.

 gamesindustry.biz